Hashtag Web3 Logo

 Treasury Management

-Most DAOs control treasuries—pools of cryptocurrencies, tokens, or NFTs held collectively.
+Most DAOs control treasuries, which are pools of cryptocurrencies, tokens, or NFTs held collectively.
 Treasury funds might come from:

 • Protocol revenue (trading fees, interest margins)